rundeck/docs/docs/administration/runner/using-runners/runner-using.md

 # Using Enterprise Runners in Jobs

 ## Existing jobs
 When the Enterprise Runner feature is enabled as described in the [Overview](/administration/runner/index.md#enabling-the-latest-runner-features),existing jobs will default to the Local Runner even if no Runner selection is made in the job definition.
-The Local Runner has equivalent execution context as Process Automation cluster or Runbook Automation service.
+The Local Runner operates with an execution context equivalent to that of a Process Automation cluster or Runbook Automation service.

 ## Creating jobs with Runners